jakejackson1/gravityflowformconnector/readme.txt

 == ChangeLog ==

 = 1.0.0.1 =
 - Added support for custom values in the mapping.
+Requires Gravity Flow 1.3.0.10.

 = 1.0.0 =
 All new!